 How to Study for the SLP Praxis® CCC-SLP

 Getting ready to take the Praxis CCC-SLP?
 If you’re feeling overwhelmed, you’re not alone!
 Studying everything you need to know to be an SLP is a lot of material.
 Plus, the stakes are high – you need to achieve a passing score to practice as a speech-language pathologist.
 With a good approach to studying, you can be fully prepared to achieve your best score on the Praxis.
-This blog post will help you get started.
+We’ve outline specific steps so you’ll know exactly how to study for the SLP Praxis® exam.

 - Speech sound production